jazzband/djangorestframework-simplejwt/README.rst

 Simple JWT provides a JSON Web Token authentication backend for the Django REST Framework.
-It aims to cover the most common use cases of JWTs by offering a conservative range of default features.
+It aims to cover the most common use cases of JWTs by offering a conservative set of default features.
 It also aims to be easily extensible in case a desired feature is not present.

 Requirements
 ------------